Theophilus ben Ananus: The Johanna Ossuary

-Joshua Ben Ananus. all of whom served as High Priests.
-He was also the brother-in-law of Joseph Caiaphas, the High Priest before whom Jesus of Nazareth appeared.
-In addition, his son Matthias served as the next to the last High Priest before the destruction of the Temple by the Romans.

-Archeological evidence confirming the existence of Theophilus, as an ossuary has been discovered bearing the inscription, "Yehoḥanah (Johanna) daughter of Yehoḥanan (John) son of Thefilus (Theophilus) (Note: Thefilus (תפלוס) is a transliterated form of θεοφιλη or θεοφιλα.
+An ossuary has been discovered bearing the inscription, "Yehoḥanah (Johanna) daughter of Yehoḥanan (John) son of Thefilus (Theophilus) (Note: Thefilus (תפלוס) is a transliterated form of θεοφιλη or θεοφιλα.
 It is a translation of a Hebrew name ידידיה (Yadidiyah), which means friend of Yah.) the High Priest".
 The details of this ossuary have been published in the Israel Exploration Journal.
-Therefore, Theophilus had at least one other son, named John, father to Johanna.
+Therefore, Theophilus had at least one other son, named John, who fathered Johanna.

-The name Johanna appears twice in the New Testament in the Gospel of Luke.
-First as one of women healed by Jesus who travels with Jesus and the disciples to Jerusalem.
-Her second appearance also in the Gospel of Luke is on Easter Sunday when she and other women visits the empty tomb.
+A woman called Joanna, wife of Chuza, appears twice in the Gospel of Luke.
+First as a woman accompanying Jesus, after he had healed her (Luke 8:3), and later as one of the women visiting the empty tomb (Luke 24:10).
 It is unlikely, however, that the Johanna in the Gospel of Luke is the same Johanna as the one mentioned on the ossuary.
-According to Richard Bauckham, Johanna was "the fifth most popular woman's name in Jewish Palestine," and the Johanna of the Gospel of Luke was likely from Galilee, not from Jerusalem.
-High Priests took office when at least 30 years old (Hebrew reckoning).
-Caiaphas was thus probably older than Theophilus.
-It was unusual for a son-in-law to take precedence over a son.
-If Theophilus was in his thirties in the period 37-41 CE, then a granddaughter, Johanna, would not have been born in the period of the Gospels up to 30 CE.
+According to Richard Bauckham, Johanna was "the fifth most popular woman's name in Jewish Palestine", and the Johanna of the Gospel of Luke was likely from Galilee, not from Jerusalem.
+Furthermore, the High-Priest Theophilus probably turned 30 only after 18 CE, when his brother-in-law was appointed High Priest.
+It would have been unlikely for a son-in-law to take precedence over a son that had already reached minimum age for that office.
+If Theophilus was in his thirties at that time, a granddaughter of his could not have been married in the period of the Gospels around 30 CE.